 The condensed consolidated financial statements of the Company include the accounts of all subsidiaries; inter-company accounts and transactions have been eliminated.
 All trust entities in which the Company holds investments that are considered variable interest entities, or VIEs, for financial reporting purposes were reviewed for consolidation under the applicable consolidation guidance.
-Whenever the Company has both the power to direct the activities of a trust that most significantly impact the entities' performance, and the obligation to absorb losses or the right to receive benefits of the entities that could be significant, the Company consolidates the trust.
+Whenever the Company has both the power to direct the activities of a trust that most significantly impact the entities' entity's performance, and the obligation to absorb losses or the right to receive benefits of the entities that could be significant, the Company consolidates the trust.
 Certain prior period amounts have been reclassified to conform to the current period presentation.
-All per share amounts, common shares outstanding and common equity-based awards for all prior periods reflect the Company's one-for-four reverse stock split effected on November 1, 2022 at 5:01 p.m.
-Eastern Time (refer to Note 17 - Stockholders' Equity for additional information).
-The accompanying condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023.
-In the opinion of management, all normal and recurring adjustments necessary to present fairly the financial condition of the Company at September 30, 2023 March 31, 2024 and results of operations for all periods presented have been made.
-The results of operations for the three and nine months ended September 30, 2023 March 31, 2024 should not be construed as indicative of the results to be expected for future periods or the full year.
+The accompanying condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
+In the opinion of management, all normal and recurring adjustments necessary to present fairly the financial condition of the Company at March 31, 2024 June 30, 2024 and results of operations for all periods presented have been made.
+The results of operations for the three and six months ended March 31, 2024 June 30, 2024 should not be construed as indicative of the results to be expected for future periods or the full year.